 Buy The Right Bicycle

 It may seem obvious, but the first step into making cycling a part of your daily life is purchasing the right bicycle.
 The bike you choose will depend on the types of activities you are interested in.
-For example, if you are into recreational cycling, you can consider road bikes.
+For example, if you are into recreational cycling, you should consider an electric road bike.
 These are lightweight, efficient bikes that are specifically designed to be ridden on pavements and other such areas.
 A modified version of the road bike that you can also consider – an eBike!
 This one can be especially useful if you want to start cycling regularly, but don’t have much practice.
 With its electric assist, there are a host of other things you can do with it too, like track your rides and navigate with ease.

 If you are more adventurous, you might want to consider mountain bikes.
 These have flatter handlebars and wider tires with a lot of traction, better suited for riding on dirt trails.
 Other types of bikes you can consider include utility, electric, park, and fitness bikes.